efefrs/Five-draw-poker/README.txt

 This is my Computer Science 121 PA 7 submission.
 This assignment was for the introductory C programming course at Washington State University's Pullman campus.

-I took this course in 2020 which makes this program 2 years old.
+I took this course in 2020 which makes this program old!

 I have not updated the program since 2020, take this program as a reflection of my programming skills two years ago.